Games That Teach Financial Literacy & Money Activities for Kids

 Pay Day introduces kids to the very exciting concept of going broke.
 Payday is at the end of the month, and the goal is to be smart with your spending so you don’t find yourself in the red before your chance to win.

-If you want to teach kids about the importance of saving money, this is one of the best games you can find.
+If you want to teach kids about money and the importance of saving it, this is one of the best games you can find.
 When young adults earn their first paycheck, their instinct is to instantly blow it on large purchases—then regret it later when bills arise.
 This game can not only teach your kids to save their money but to spend it smartly.

 Exact Change